 The program is staffed by women and men whose marriages have survived and even (ultimately) thrived as the husband addressed the root causes of his issues, the wife confronted her own anger, fear, betrayal, sadness or shame, and the couple, together, worked towards a more rewarding and intimate relationship as husband and wife.

-Especially for Wives — A weekly coaching group (by phone Web)
+A Woman’s Heart — A weekly coaching group (by phone or web)